"I can't stand to fly.

 It's not easy to be, me..."

 One hundred years ago, tonight, Mary Baker Eddy quietly passed away at her home in Chestnut Hill, Massachusetts, with her dearest friends close by.
-Her last written words, in her own hand were, "God is my life."
+Her last written words -- in her own hand --were, "God is my life."
 I think she discovered, not only the better part of herself, but the best.
-A sense of "self" that understood exactly why God identified Himself to Moses as "I AM."
+A sense of "self" that understands exactly why God identified Himself to Moses as "I AM."

-It was early December of 1997.
-My husband, daughters, and I were living in the carriage house, on the property of Mary Baker Eddy's Chestnut Hill home.
-At the time, I was immersed in projects related to the life and contributions of this extraordinary thought leader.
-To be surrounded by the contextual setting of her life was a remarkable gift of grace.
+It was early December, 1997.
+My husband, daughters, and I were living in the carriage house at Mary Baker Eddy's Chestnut Hill home.
+At the time I was immersed in projects related to the life and contributions of this extraordinary thought-leader.
+Living in the contextual setting of her life was a remarkable gift.

-In exchange for our housing, our we made daily security check's on what our daughter called, "the big house," Mary Baker Eddy's former home.
-It is a large stone mansion set on a hill in a nearby suburb of Boston.
-And at regular intervals during the day, we would walk through the house to make sure that pipes had not burst, doors were secure, and the proper lights were on/off.
+In exchange for our housing, we made daily security checks on what our daughter called, "the big house," Mary Baker Eddy's former home.
+It is a large stone mansion set on a hill in a suburb of Boston.
+At regular intervals during the day we would walk through the house to make sure that pipes had not burst, doors were secure, and that lights were on/off.

 That December night I was feeling overwhelmed by our circumstances.
-I was facing down some pretty aggressive demons and was feeling quite alone.
-At midnight, I offered to make the walk up the long drive to the "big house" and do the security check myself.
+I was facing some pretty aggressive demons and was feeling quite alone.
+At midnight I offered to make the long walk up to the "big house" and do the security check myself.

 It was a bone chilling night.
 The kind of cold that didn't slowly creep through layers of clothing, but penetrated immediately like a steely claw that wouldn't let go.
-The night sky was a star-peppered navy velvet, and a full moon rose over the slate roof of the mansion like the face of a benevolent luminary.
-But all I felt was the weight of our plight.
-Health concerns, financial uncertainty, looming homelessness...seemed to have actual mass that night, as they sat heavily on my heart.
+The night sky was a star-peppered navy velvet, and a wazing crescent moon rose over the slate roof of the mansion like the profile of a benevolent luminary.
+It was beautiful, but all I felt was the weight of our plight.
+Health concerns, financial uncertainty, looming homelessness -- they all seemed to have actual mass that night as they sat heavily on my heart.

-I walked into the house by way of the back door, large flaslight in hand, and made my way through the arches and hallways of the first floor, before ascending the flight of stairs leading to the landing just outside of Eddy's former bedroom.
+I walked into the house by way of the back door, large flaslight in hand.
+I made my way through the arches and hallways of the first floor before ascending the flight of stairs leading to the landing just outside of Eddy's former bedroom.

-[It's important to note here, for readers who are not familiar with this property, that her home had been kept intact ...each room appointed and furnished exactly as it had been the night she passed...for 87 years.
+[It's important to note here, for readers who are not familiar with this property, that her home had been kept intact for 87 years -- each room appointed and furnished exactly as it had been the night she passed.
 It served as a museum of sorts.
-Tours were offered on which visitors could see exactly as Eddy and her household had lived at the turn of the century.]
+Tours were offered during which visitors could see the setting in which Eddy and her household had lived at the turn of the century.]

 As I stood on the landing, it was not lost on me (steeped as I had been in the history of her life) that it was close to the anniversary of her passing.
 I thought about that night.
-How her household workers had supported her, but how this must have been a very private part of her spiritual journey...a threshold that she alone could cross.
+How her household workers had supported her, and how this must have been a very private part of her spiritual journey -- a threshold that she alone could cross.

 I felt that way myself that night.
 I was facing my darkest fears.
-Being without housing as a wife and mother...with no seeming resources at hand to secure a home for my family...was my worst nightmare.
-And it was a dark corridor that loomed just beyond the dawning of the New Year.
+Being without housing as a wife and mother -- with no seeming resources at hand to secure a home for my family -- was my worst nightmare.
+And yet it was that dark corridor which loomed for us just beyond the dawning of the New Year.
 With one child in grade school, and infant twins, I couldn't imagine how we would find our way out of the situation without divine intervention.

-My husband was doing everything he could, but options seemed non-existent, and our prospects for housing, bleak.
-Besides that, we were in the middle of the early stages of adopting our twins and we needed to be in a home for the adoption agency to sign off on our compliance to state requirements and for the judge to finalize us as our daughters' permanent family.
+My husband was doing everything he could, but options seemed non-existent, and our prospects for housing were bleak.
+Besides that, we were in the middle of the early stages of adopting our twins and we needed to be in a secure home-setting for the adoption agency to sign off on our compliance with state requirements so that the judge could finalize our adoption and declare that we were -- forever -- our daughters' permanent family.

-Standing on the landing, just outside of Eddy's bedroom door.
-I longed to have her tell me what to do...or at least how to pray about such a hopeless situation.
-Then it occurred to me that she had faced many dark nights in that room.
+Standing on the landing, just outside of Eddy's bedroom door, I longed to have her tell me what to do -- or at least how to pray about such a hopeless situation.
+Then it occurred to me that she too had faced many dark nights in that room.
 I wanted to know what it felt like to be her.
-What did she surround herself with?
+What had she surround herself with?

 I stepped over the satin rope that kept visitors just outside the threshold of the room during tours, and sat on the floor right next to the head of her bed.
 I turned off the flashlight, closed my eyes for a few moments, and prayed to really see what she saw.